King Charles gets angry again with pen and video goes viral

 London – After amusing social media users with a video showing his irritation with a tray of pens during the oath signing, King Charles has once again become annoyed with a pen, this time for staining the royal hand.

-The episode happened during a visit to Northern Ireland on Tuesday (13).
+The episode took place during a visit to Northern Ireland on Tuesday (13).

 Watched by Queen Consort Camilla, the monarch was signing a book before a religious service in memory of Elizabeth II, when he began to get annoyed when he realized he got the date wrong.